 The Delaware Forest Service helps Delawareans conserve, protect and enhance their forest resources.
 Staff members manage Delaware's three State Forests; run an Urban and Community Forestry Program to assist communities and homeowners with urban forestry projects; and administers the Forestland Preservation Program.
 The Forest Service also offers Smokey Bear, Project Learning Tree and other education programs.
 Professional foresters provide financial and technical assistance to communities for urban forestry projects.

 The Delaware Harness Racing Commission regulates this sport by upholding the rules and regulations of harness racing as set by the Delaware Code.

 Pesticides regulates pesticide distribution, use storage, sales and disposal, and conducts public recycling programs for empty commercial pesticide containers.
-It focuses on regulation of products used to control pests (weeds, insects, bacteria, fungi, rodents), the prevention of adverse human health effects from pesticide exposure, and the protection of the environment, animals and property from pesticide injury or damage.
+It focuses on regulation of products used to control pests (weeds, insects, bacteria, fungi, rodents); the prevention of adverse human health effects from pesticide exposure, and the protection of the environment, animals and property from pesticide injury or damage.

 Plant Industries prevents the introduction, establishment and spread of plant and honeybee pests and performs grain and seed inspections.
-It serves farmers, beekeepers, nursery growers and dealers, fruit growers, university and industry researchers, grain elevator operators, consumers and agricultural product exporters.
+It serves farmers, beekeepers, nursery growers and dealers, fruit growers, university and industry researchers, grain elevator operators, consumers, and agricultural product exporters.

 Poultry & Animal Health protects domestic animals and poultry from the spread of infectious diseases, including those transmissible to humans.
-It also oversees the Delaware Spay/Neuter and Delaware Animal Response programs.

 The Thoroughbred Racing Commission regulates this sport by upholding the rules and regulations of thoroughbred racing as set by Delaware code.